Improved Gradient based Adversarial Attacks for Quantized Networks: Preliminaries

 \subsection{Neural Network Quantization}

 \gls{NN} quantization is defined as training networks with parameters constrained to a minimal, discrete set of quantization levels.
-This primarily relies on the hypothesis that since \gls{NN}s are usually overparametrized, it is possible to obtain a quantized network with performance comparable to the floating-point network.
+This primarily relies on the hypothesis that since \gls{NN}s are usually overparametrized, it is possible to obtain a quantized network with performance comparable to the floating point network.
 Given a dataset $\calD=\{\bfx_i, \bfy_i\}_{i=1}^n$, \gls{NN} quantization can be written as: Here, $\ell(\cdot)$ denotes the input-output mapping composed with a standard loss function (\eg, cross-entropy loss), $\bfw$ is the $m$ dimensional parameter vector, and $\calQ$ is a predefined discrete set representing quantization levels (\eg, $\calQ=\{-1,1\}$ in the binary case).

-Most of the \gls{NN} quantization approaches~\cite{ajanthan2019proximal,ajanthan2019mirror,bai2018proxquant,hubara2017quantized} convert the above problem into an unconstrained problem by introducing auxiliary variables ($\tbfw$) and optimize via (stochastic) gradient descent.
-Specifically, the objective and the update step can be written as:

-Here, $P:\R^m\to \calQ^m$ is a projection and $\eta >0$ is the learning rate.
-To this end, the algorithms differ in the choice of quantization set (\eg, keep it discrete~\cite{courbariaux2015binaryconnect}, relax it to the convex hull~\cite{bai2018proxquant} or convert the problem in to a lifted probability space~\cite{ajanthan2019proximal}), the projection used and how differentiation through projection is performed.
-In the case when the constraint set is relaxed, a gradually increasing annealing hyperparameter is used to enforce a quantized solution~\cite{ajanthan2019proximal,ajanthan2019mirror,bai2018proxquant}.
+Most of the \gls{NN} quantization approaches~\citenew{ajanthan2019proximal,ajanthan2019mirror,bai2018proxquant,hubara2017quantized} convert the above problem into an unconstrained problem by introducing auxiliary variables and optimize via (stochastic) gradient descent.
+To this end, the algorithms differ in the choice of quantization set (\eg, keep it discrete~\citenew{courbariaux2015binaryconnect}, relax it to the convex hull~\citenew{bai2018proxquant} or convert the problem into a lifted probability space~\citenew{ajanthan2019proximal}), the projection used, and how differentiation through projection is performed.
+In the case when the constraint set is relaxed, a gradually increasing annealing hyperparameter is used to enforce a quantized solution~\citenew{ajanthan2019proximal,ajanthan2019mirror,bai2018proxquant}.
 We refer the interested reader to respective papers for more detail.

-Note that, here we have described weight quantization, however, activation quantization can be analogously formulated.
-In this paper, we consider \acrshort{BNN}s where the learnable parameters are constrained to the binary set $\{-1,1\}$ and activations are not quantized unless otherwise specified.
+In this paper, we use \acrshort{BNN-WQ} obtained using \acrshort{MD}-$\tanh$-\acrshort{S}~\citenew{ajanthan2019mirror} and \acrshort{BNN-WAQ} obtained using obtained using Straight Through Estimation ~\cite{hubara2017quantized}.
+Briefly \acrshort{MD}-$\tanh$-\acrshort{S} represents network binarization method based on mirror descent optimization where the mirror map is derived using $\tanh$ projection function.